4ndrey/wordmaker/README.md

 wordmaker
 =========

-Create an english word from a given characters set
+Create an english word from given string characters

 ## Example of usage